ilyaluk/awx-credential-plugin-ecr-token/README.md

 This is a custom credential plugin for AWX that allows to use ECR token as a source for Container Registry credentials.

+This is useful if you run AWX not on EKS, but still want to use ECR as a container registry for custom EE images.

 ## Installation

 Create custom Dockerfile and build a new AWX image: